On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 In general, the \textit{curvature}, the \textit{(anisotropic) Ricci scalar} and the \textit{torsion} of a homogeneous nonlinear connection $N$ can be regarded as homogeneous tensors with coordinates (always depending on $(x,y)$):

 The tensor $\RN_{\; j}^k= y^b \RN_{bj}^k$, whose contraction yields the Ricci scalar, may be regarded as a {\em predecessor} of the flag curvature below (see \cite[Ex.
 2.5.7]{BCS}).
 By \eqref{e_Non_linear}, the torsion vanishes for the nonlinear connection from a geodesic spray.
+It is worth noticing